sverdug124/EAS213_2016/README.md

 July 28th: Project: Build Your Own Classifier
 ==================================================
 Develop a classifier for at least 1 surface type or weather phenomena not covered in class.
 The project must
-•	Explain the reasoning for the classification criteria
+* Explain the reasoning for the classification criteria
-•	Describe the training & testing of the classifier
+* Describe the training & testing of the classifier
-•	Evaluate the skill of the classifier
+* Evaluate the skill of the classifier
-•	Compare the class to:
+*	Compare the class to:
-o	Non-classifier data
+  *	Non-classifier data
-o	Data in at least one complementary but opposing class (so NDVI vs. water)
+  *	Data in at least one complementary but opposing class (so NDVI vs. water)

 Extra Credit: Repeat the project with a 2nd surface type/weather phenomena.
 You may compare this class to the 1st class you built for the project.